Manaslu Circuit Trek - 12 Days

 Hotel in City

-• One night Twin-sharing hotel accommodation at Pokhara following a trek on a bed-and-breakfast basis.
+• One night Twin-sharing hotel accommodation at Pokhara following the trek on a bed-and-breakfast basis.

 Transportation

-• Airport Transfers: For your international and domestic flights, a round-trip transfer and pick-up .
+• Airport Transfers: For your international and domestic flights, a round-trip transfer and pick-up are included.

 • Staff Transport: All ground transport for the guides, assistant guides, porters, and any other support staff.